M.F.A., The Writers' Workshop, University of Iowa

 159 Pillsbury Dr S E

 Areas of Expertise

-Many of my masters and Ph.D. students are involved in questioning (and writing about) how pedagogy works within and across a variety of sites—not only the formal spaces of education (the classroom), but sites that are embedded in popular culture in general, including, for example, non-profit institutions, dot.orgs, community centers, and so on.
+Many of my masters and Ph.D. students are involved in questioning and writing about how pedagogy works within and across a variety of sites—not only the formal spaces of education (the classroom), but other sites as well.
 My students tend to have an investment in how pedagogical practices emerge out of specific histories, projects, and revelations of power.
-One of the leading journals in this field isThe Review of Education, Pedagogy, and Cultural Studies.
+One of the leading journals in this field is The Review of Education, Pedagogy, and Cultural Studies.